 The booming economy has boosted consumer demand for just about everything.
-Trucking is a critical link in the supply chain, but the driver shortage has caused the percentage of on-time shipments to drop to 85 percent, a 7percent dip from previous years.
-In 2018, the industry will be short some 60,000 drivers, according to the American Trucking Association.
-That shortage is expected to climb to 106,245 by 2022.
+Trucking is a critical link in the supply chain, but the driver shortage has caused the percentage of on-time shipments to drop to 85 percent, a 7 percent dip from previous years.
+That shortage is expected to climb to 106,245 by 2022.1

 Employers are doing everything they can to address the shortfall, offering sign-on bonuses and increasing wages by at least 10 percent in the last 18 months.
 Some employers are looking at resources to not just attract but to also retain their drivers in an industry where the 2018 first quarter turnover was 88 percent.
 Many innovative commercial carrier employers are offering enriched truck driver insurance with competitively priced voluntary benefits that respond to the industry’s – and drivers’ – unique challenges without adding to their costs.